 Analysis of force-velocity-power properties of athletes has been started in ice hockey and volleyball.
 In addition, muscle activity of professional ice hockey players has been analysed.
 One master’s thesis work on ice hockey players’ muscle activity during skating has been published.

-In collaboration with Kuopion alueen urheiluakatemia several pilot tests have been done.
+In collaboration with Finnish Olympic Committee Kuopio Sport academy (Kuopion alueen urheiluakatemia) several pilots have been done.
 Optimization of paratriathlete Liisa Lilja’s prosthesis length by using instrumented treadmill and breath gas analyzer has been one successful pilot, tweets about the pilot here.

 Motion capture and biomechanics of dance has also been piloted.
 Digital dance piece “Annual Rings” (link) was created based on captured motion of five dancers at Kuopio Dance Festival 2019.
 In addition, utilization of dance in neurological reahabilitation has been studied .
 Motion capture enables 3D visualization of dance motion, https://yle.fi/uutiset/3-10825255.

-Equipment of the laboratory include ergo-spirometer (Ergoline Ergoselect 200K and Schiller CS-200 with Ganshorn PowerCube gas analyzer), mobile spirometer (Cortex Metamax 3B), biosignal amplifier system (Biopac).
+Equipment of the laboratory include ergospirometer (Ergoline Ergoselect 200K and Schiller CS-200 with Ganshorn PowerCube gas analyzer), mobile ergospirometer (Cortex Metamax 3B), biosignal amplifier system (Biopac), and handheld spirometer (Medikro)

 Bicycle ergometer is integrated with Schiller spirometer and mobile gas analyser.